Which brand is better Yankee Candle or Colonial Candle?

 Image by Colonial Candle

-I can’t get Colonial Candles locally, I need to order them internationally and that’s a big negative for me.
-I’m now limited in how and what I can get from Colonial.
-Sometimes I get them as gifts but in general I don’t buy and burn as many because I just can’t get them easily.
+I still can’t get Colonial Candles locally, I need to order them internationally and that’s a big negative for me.
+It limits me of what I can try out and forces me to go into no-sniff purchases not to mention that I really dislike ordering jar candles.
 International post is not a glass anything friendly and I’ve had more than my share of broken candles.

 Colonial Candles win in the looks department over Yankee Candle for me.
-While Yankee Candle has the classic jar candles and now the tumblers, Colonial Candle has oval glass jars that look classy and expensive.
+While Yankee Candle has the classic jar candles and the tumblers and now the pretty Elevation line, Colonial Candle has oval glass jars that look classy and expensive.
 The glass is really thick and heavy and it just looks new and interesting.

 Image by Yankee Candle

 Both Colonial Candle and Yankee Candle have various sizes and forms to choose from and you can pick so you get the best sizes for your budget and room size.
-The prices are comparable, both companies do sales but Yankee Candles has more frequent sales, particularly in the US.
+The prices are comparable, both companies do sales but Yankee Candles has more frequent sales, particularly in the USA.
+If you’re in Europe there’s slim to no chance that you’ll find a sale price on Colonial and you’ll get up to 30% off on selected Yankee fragrances.

 The large 22 oz.
 Colonial Candle jar has 110 hours of burn time.
 The large Yankee Candle jar has 623 g and 110-150 hours of burn time.
 The Colonial Candle oval jars have two cotton wicks and Yankee Candle classic jars have one wick, hence longer burn time.